 - In It's Walky!, Joyce's "evil" clone is easily identified by the fact that she merrily seduces whichever parts of the male cast is available (the resident Jerk Ass, as it turns out).
 Joyce's response... ain't pretty.
 Or surviveable.

 - The usual variant is inverted in the BL comic 'Paradox,' when Tommy is possessed by a soul-eating demon.
 Dake realises something is off because Tommy's reaction to an offer of sex is 'maybe later,' after he'd been trying to get into Dake's pants for the last couple of chapters.

-- In The Order of the Stick, the evil twin variant is used when Elan, a good natured naive bard is framed and swapped with his evil twin brother Nale who proceeds to attempt to woo Haley (with aims to murder her at the height of passion, who had up to this point had a hidden crush on Elan.
-Haley notices that the startling change in behavior including the initiative he takes in arranging a romantic date, but ignores her instincts (and that of her inner personalities).
+- In The Order of the Stick, the evil twin variant is used when Elan, a good-natured naive bard is framed and swapped with his evil twin brother Nale, who proceeds to attempt to woo Haley, with aims to murder her at the height of passion, since she, up to this point, had a hidden crush on Elan.
+Haley notices the startling change in behavior, including the initiative he takes in arranging a romantic date, but ignores her instincts (and that of her inner personalities).

 - In the infamous Justice League Unlimited episode "The Great Brain Robbery", a notable scene occurs where Tala seduces Lex Luthor, not knowing that he's recently switched bodies with The Flash.
 After the situation is reversed, Tala is actually disappointed.
 Her exact words were that she wasn't used to him being so "gentle", "caring" or "enthusiastic."